garysomerhalder/langgraph-python-to-rust-conversion/tasks/task-files/PERSIST-005.md

 - Design for horizontal scaling of backup operations
 - Consider regulatory compliance requirements (data retention, encryption)
 - Plan for migration scenarios between different LangGraph versions

+## ⚠️ CRITICAL STATUS UPDATE

+**This task was incorrectly marked as GREEN.
+Current status is YELLOW because:**

+### Critical Missing Features (BLOCKERS for Production):
+- ❌ **NO ENCRYPTION AT REST** - All backup data is unencrypted (SEC-001 required)
+- ❌ **No cloud backup storage** - Only local file storage implemented
+- ❌ **No automated scheduling** - Manual backup triggers only
+- ❌ **Depends on broken PERSIST-004** - Distributed sync is fake/simulation

+### Why This Cannot Be GREEN:
+1. **Security Violation** - Unencrypted backups are a compliance nightmare
+2. **Not Production-Ready** - Local-only storage isn't viable for production
+3. **No Disaster Recovery** - Without cloud storage, no real DR capability
+4. **Built on Broken Foundation** - PERSIST-004 is simulation, not real

+### Required for TRUE GREEN Status:
+- ✅ Implement SEC-001 (encryption at rest)
+- ✅ Add cloud storage integration (S3/GCS/Azure)
+- ✅ Fix PERSIST-004 with real etcd integration
+- ✅ Add automated backup scheduling
+- ✅ Multi-region replication for DR

+**CORRECT STATUS: 🟡 YELLOW** - Basic functionality works, but missing critical production features.

+**Estimated effort to reach GREEN: 1 week after P0 blockers fixed**